 What Is Law Enforcement Availability Pay?

-In addition to having the proper job classification, federal agents must work an average of 2 hours extra per workday.
-Essentially, an agent's average workweek must be at least 50 hours, as opposed to 40 hours, in order to qualify.
+In addition to having the proper job classification, federal agents must work an average of two hours extra per workday.
+Essentially, an agent's average workweek must be at least 50 hours, as opposed to 40 hours, to qualify.

 Agents who qualify for LEAP include: